GrizzHacks/Beginners-Portal/UnityPlayerControl/README.md

 One way of checking to see if we are currently in the air is by reading the RigidBody’s velocity in the y direction.
 Normal movement across the plane will actually affect the vertical velocity very slightly, so we’ll check to see if it’s in some reasonable rounding error.

-We'll add the following variables to the class in order accomplish this task, as well as see if we are actually falling:
+We'll add the following variables to the class in order to accomplish this task, as well as to see if we are actually falling:

 ```C#
 bool isFalling = false;